MaXFalstein/GitHub-Improvements/Issues/README.md

 This will help make sure there are fewer duplicates of issues reported.

 It will make large repository owners lives much easier with large amounts of duplicate issues being reported.

 ---

+## Comments

+### +1 Comments Auto Convert to a Reaction

+Many people in comments under issues or pull requests are annoyed by the number of people still using the age-old technique of adding +1 in support.

+GitHub has a feature of reacting with an emoji to the issue or pull request as a quick response mechanism.

+The existing +1 comments should be converted to a thumbs up response and the comment removed with an advisory note.

+GitHub should be able to stop +1 comments from occuring by adding a a function to the comment box which locates a lonely "+1" and stops the comment from being added with an overlay suggesting a reaction emoji to use.

+---